Amortized Variational Inference: A Systematic Review: Black Box VI

 \section{Black Box VI}

-The traditional VI process requires an initial analytical derivation for the ELBO before optimization requiring time and mathematical expertise.
+The traditional VI process performs an initial analytical derivation for the ELBO before optimization which requires time and mathematical expertise.
 Thus, this makes it limited for use with only conditionally conjugate exponential families \shortcite{hoffmanstochastic,zhang2016structured}.
 For this purpose, \shortciteA{ranganath2014black} introduced the Black Box VI (BBVI) methodology that removes the need for analytical computation of the ELBO, relaxing this limitation.
 Based on the SVI optimization process, BBVI computes the gradient from Monte Carlo samples generated from the variational probability density.

 The gradient estimate for the ELBO formulated in Equation \ref{equation:elbo_5} at a data point $x_{i}$ can be written as: